 The social structure of whales relies heavily on communication between different members of the same species, so breaching is thought to be a way for them to communicate.

 However, the whale’s sound hitting the surface travels far but does not reach the distance their songs do.
-Other whales would also not be able to see the leap of a whale above the water.
+Other whales would also be unable to see a whale’s leap above the water.
 Both of these facts go against the idea of breaching being a means of communication with other members of their species.

 However, the sound of the whale reentering the water is a true sign of the physical abilities of the whale that has breached.
 This would signal to other members about the whale’s size and their intentions.

-The breach may indicate to other members in the vicinity a display of strength, courtship, aggression, or annoyance.
+The breach may indicate a display of strength, courtship, aggression, or annoyance to other members in the vicinity.

 How Much Energy Does A Breach Cost?

-A full breach uses a lot of energy, with about 1% of a whale’s daily resting metabolic expended.
+A total breach uses a lot of energy, with about 1% of a whale’s daily resting metabolic expended.
 Due to the amount of energy used, the message from the whale must be significant.

 Do Whales Breach For Food?

-Whales will also breach once or many times at both their breeding grounds and their feeding grounds.
-Whales often follow the lead of other whales and will often copy another whale when they breach.
+Whales will also breach once or many times at their breeding and feeding grounds.
+Whales often follow other whales’ lead and will copy another whale when they breach.

 Breaching has been shown to help whales search for food.
 By breaching from the water, surrounding fish can be stunned, trapped, herded, or scared, allowing the whale to feed on them once back in the water.

-Lobtailing also helps the whale get food, and scientists believe that breaching also causes fish to act similarly.
+Lobtailing also helps the whale get food; scientists believe that breaching also causes fish to act similarly.

 Breaching To Get Rid Of Ectoparasites

-Many species of whale, especially the larger baleen whales, are infested with ectoparasites.
+Many species of whale, especially the more giant baleen whales, are infested with ectoparasites.
 Most of the whale species studied that breach is more heavily infested than species of whales that do not breach.